 Environmental Impact

 The day-to-day use of the Socially Distanced Dispenser will not have much of an environmental impact, besides perhaps saving resources spent on sanitization materials.
-The main environmental concern is during the manufacturing and the end of life phases.
+The main environmental concern is during the manufacturing and the end-of-life phases.
 The Socially Distanced Dispenser consists of a fair amount of plastic, which poses concerns for when it’s time to dispose of the dispenser [11].
 The batteries used to power the dispenser will contain toxic materials and will need to be changed out as use of the dispenser persists [12].
-In regards to the electronic components such as the Printed Circuit Board, there are standards for responsibly recycling and reusing electronic waste that certified electronic recyclers must follow [13].
+In regard to the electronic components such as the Printed Circuit Board, there are standards for responsibly recycling and reusing electronic waste that certified electronic recyclers must follow [13].
 To minimize the environmental footprint of the dispenser, we will encourage owners to utilize a certified electronic recycler at the end of the dispenser’s life.

 Sustainability